 Coming down from the rolling blue hills and bumpy roads of Nagaland after spending some wonderful time at the Hornbill Festival and beyond, Majuli will feel like a very welcome change.
 One that will allow you to relax and enjoy at the same time while you do nothing.
 This itinerary for a Majuli trip helps you the best of Majuli while making sure to take things easy.

 September to May

-While the best time to visit Majuli islands is during the dry season, you can visit the island almost all round the year.
+While the best time to visit the Majuli islands is during the dry season, you can visit the island almost all around the year.

 Majuli Trip Itinerary

 Day 1 – Jorhat To Neemati Ghat To Majuli

 We start in the morning from Jorhat and head to Neemati ghat to catch our ferry to the Majuli.
 It’s a wonderful 1.5-hour navigating the mighty Bramhaputra.
 We soak in the calm views around, smell the fresh air of the river and watch other ferries go by.
 Once on the islands, we head to our Bamboo cottages and relax.
 The evening is free to walk the village roads, explore the markets, cycle around or just enjoy the calm breeze sitting by the river with the local brew in your hand.